cozy/cozy-banks/docs/dev.md

 To fix this, we use a single splashscreen file and set XCode for it to use Cordova's launch screen functionality.

-`CozyBanks > Resources > Images.xcassets > LaunchStoryBoard > App icons and Launch images > LaunchScreenFile "CDVLaunchScreen"`
+`CozyBanks > General > App icons and Launch images > LaunchScreenFile "CDVLaunchScreen"`

 - Install Ruby, Bundler and project dependencies